Resources

 Yupik

 Yupik is a new brand that’s selling through Amazon.
-They have a wide variety of gluten-free nuts as well as some promising gluten free flours for a bit cheaper than the brands I’ve mentioned so far.
-I’ve only tried their tapioca starch and millet, but I’ll be slowly testing their other flours and I’ll update as I do.
-If you’ve tried them, please let me know about your experience in the comments!
+They have a wide variety of gluten-free nuts as well as some gluten free flours.
+I’ve tried their tapioca starch and millet and found them to be moderately finely ground.

 Bob’s Red Mill